Reimagining Airport Safety With Emerging Technologies

 Owing to the pandemic, air travel while still risky is necessary, with international travel being key to help global businesses survive.
 Recognizing this need, the aviation industry worldwide has had to rise to the occasion to win back travelers’ trust with safeguards that can be considered the way of the future.
 In my view, AI, IoT and Robotics, woven together by Mobile Apps, will not only help reshape airports for better public health but also improve security, passenger experience and reduce the overall time from entry to boarding.

 Author: Bijlani Vinod Anand is a thought leader in Data Science, Artificial Intelligence and Internet-of-Things.
-He is currently leading the AI and IoT Practice at Hewlett Packard Enterprise in Singapore.
-He has contributed to the design and implementation of Smart City projects, and established intelligent public transportation and traffic ecosystems in India, Singapore and US.
+He has contributed to the design and implementation of Smart City projects, and established intelligent public transportation and traffic ecosystems in India, Singapore, and the US.
 Vinod is a distinguished inventor with multiple patents in advanced technologies.
 He envisions a radically safer, healthier and more sustainable planet with the advent of Industry 4.0.
 For more details on Vinod’s professional background, please refer to - www.vinodbijlani.me